 <p>Some African political and religious leaders have argued that gay rights and homosexual identities are against African traditions, as well as their cultural and religious value systems.
-They also argue that African States have a sovereign right to reject what is seen as an imperialist or post-colonial imposition of a particular human rights agenda by mainly Western States, which have sought to affect national sentiment via aid and trade conditionality (Baisley 2015).
-They resent the hypocrisy that, while the United Kingdom likes to present itself as a global leader of LGBTQI rights, it was under British colonial rule that homosexual acts were first criminalized in many of its colonial territories around the world (Richards 2013).
+They also argue that African states have a sovereign right to reject what is seen as an imperialist or postcolonial imposition of a particular human rights agenda by mainly Western states, which have sought to influence national sentiment via aid and trade conditionality (Baisley 2015).
+They resent the hypocrisy that although the United Kingdom presents itself as a global leader in LGBTQI rights, it was under British colonial rule that homosexual acts were first criminalized in many of its colonial territories around the world (Richards 2013).
 Many of those colonial laws remain in force, for example in Bangladesh, Brunei, India, Malaysia, Myanmar, Pakistan, Singapore, and Sri Lanka (Lennox and Waites 2013).
-The argument of some African States and leaders is that acceptance of homosexuality is a cultural import of the “West.”
-Essentially the same argument has frequently been used to oppose the equality of women, and many of the arguments against it are the same.
-It disregards the fact that culture and tradition are neither static nor monolithic.
-Non-heteronormative sexual orientations and gender identities have existed in all world regions, including Africa.
-Homosexuality has been present in African culture throughout history.
-Some Asian countries, such as Malaysia and the Maldives, have made similar claims.
-They have marginalized LGBTQI communities by promoting a narrow conception of “Asian values” that emphasizes homogenous rather than diverse societies, where the only acceptable norm is heterosexuality.
-Even within regions that are broadly negative on LGBTI rights, there are strong pockets of resistance—for example, in Nepal, South Africa, Japan, and Taiwan.
-However, arguments based on culture and tradition are not confined to Africa and Asia.
-They are also invoked in central and eastern Europe and parts of the Russian Federation.
-Europe (Trappolin, Gasparini, and Wintemute, 2012).
-It is notable that both sides of the “culture” argument have utilized the same paragraph of the 1993 Vienna Declaration and Programme of Action of the World Conference on Human Rights (UN Doc.
+The argument of some African states and leaders is that acceptance of homosexuality is a cultural import from the West (a claim that has also been used to oppose the equality of women).
+This argument disregards the fact that culture and tradition are neither static nor monolithic.
+Nonheteronormative sexual orientations and gender identities have existed in all world regions, including Africa.
+Some Asian countries, such as Malaysia and the Maldives have made similar claims.
+They have marginalized LGBTQI communities by promoting a narrow conception of “Asian values” that emphasizes homogenous societies where the only acceptable norm is heterosexuality.
+Yet even in regions that are broadly negative on LGBTI rights, there are strong pockets of resistance, especially in Nepal, South Africa, Japan, and Taiwan.
+These arguments based on culture and tradition are not confined to Africa and Asia’ they are also invoked in Central and Eastern Europe and parts of the Russian Federation (Trappolin et al. 2012).
+It is notable that both sides of the culture argument have utilized the same paragraph of the 1993 Vienna Declaration and Programme of Action of the World Conference on Human Rights (UN Doc.
 A/CONF.157/23, para 5, 25 June 1993) to support their understanding of human rights law.
 One side emphasizes the “various historical, cultural, and religious backgrounds” that must be borne in mind, while the other points to the “duty of States, regardless of their political, economic and cultural systems, to promote and protect all human rights and fundamental freedoms.”</p>

 <h1>NGOs</h1>